How many questions is the optimal number of questions to ask a prospect when calling them?

 Use the time before the call to breathe, look over your plan and have a relaxing drink of tea.
 The difference in your calmness will shine through to your prospects installing a sense of professionalism.

-Head over to my pre-call planning course which will help you enhance your sales ability, for a short time only 90% discount if you use the code 90%discount.
+Head over to my pre-call planning course which will help you improve your sales.